yaml/yaml-spec/spec/spec.md

 ##### Definition:

 > [Represents] a Unicode string, a sequence of zero or more Unicode characters.
-This type is usually [bound] to the [native] language’s string type or, for languages lacking one (such as C), to a character array.
+This type is usually [bound] to the [native] language's string type or, for languages lacking one (such as C), to a character array.